 Headings.
 Only three levels of headings are used in JTH™ (the third being a run-on heading, where the text follows on the same line).
 Work must be rewritten if any part of it contains more than three types of heading in succession.

 References.
 Only papers closely related to the author’s work should be referenced; exhaustive lists should be avoided.
 Authors should preferably refer to original work, not to reviews.
 Verify all references for completeness and accuracy, and format references as a plain, unstructured list.
 References should appear as a numbered list at the end of the manuscript and with numbers in square brackets , [3–5] in the text.
-References are Vancouver style, omitting issue numbers and with the first 20 authors named.
+References are a modified version of Vancouver style, omitting issue numbers and with the first 20 authors named.
 References to personal communications, unpublished data, and manuscripts either ‘in preparation’ or ‘submitted for publication’ should be inserted, if essential, in the text only and not listed in the references.
 Publications ‘in press’ should be updated as soon as possible.
 For further examples, see the ‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals’ at http://www.icmje.org/index.html.